automatictester/lambda-test-runner/README.md

 - Run shell command which you passed in your request.
 There are no build tools available on Lambda, so it needs to be included in your repo.
   See [Build tools](https://github.com/automatictester/lambda-test-runner#build-tools) and [Build tool examples](https://github.com/automatictester/lambda-test-runner#build-tool-examples) for more information.
 - Store build outputs to S3, if requested.
+Test execution log is always stored to S3.
 - Log events to CloudWatch Logs.

 ## Architecture